Settling Tank Pumps – Desludge and Cleanup

 Settling Tanks, which are also referred to as basins or clarifiers are used in many industries such as mining, wastewater treatment, and oil to allow particles suspended in the water column to settle out.
 This creates a more purified product but also leaves a layer of solids or sludge at the bottom of the tank, which needs to be removed.

 Common applications for EDDY Pumps and related terms.
 Settling basins, settling tanks, clarifiers, sedimentation ponds, sludge dewatering, digesters, desludging settling tanks and more.

 The desludging of settling tanks and clarifiers has always been a very costly and timely process.
 Often plants hire expensive vacuum trucks which take a lot of time to suck out all the sludge.
 This is also a dangerous option, as it exposes personnel to toxic material located in the settling tanks.
 Other options are to utilize centrifugal pumps, which pump very low percent of solids and often get clogged by the debris.

-EDDY Pump Corporation recognized this problem and has created two solutions which save the client time and money while significantly reducing any safety issues.
+EDDY Pump Corporation recognized this problem and has created three solutions which save the client time and money while significantly reducing any safety issues.

 For cleaning out sludge in smaller clarifiers, the Dredge Sled is a cost-effective option alongside being easy to operate.
 Another option is to utilize an electric or hydraulically driven submersible slurry pump with a water jetting system and a recirculation system.
 When dealing with sludge removal in larger settling basins, a remote operated dredge is utilized.